 - d.
 This school ensures the needs of children with medical conditions are adequately considered to ensure their involvement in structured and unstructured social activities, including during breaks and before and after school. - e.
 This school ensures the needs of children with medical conditions are adequately considered to ensure they have full access to extended school activities such as school discos, breakfast club, school productions, after school clubs and residential visits. - f.
 All staff at this school are aware of the potential social problems that children with medical conditions may experience.
-Staff use this knowledge to try to prevent and deal with problems in accordance with the school's anti-bullying and behaviour policies.
+Staff use this knowledge to try to prevent and deal with problems in accordance with the school's anti- m.
+This school ensures all children have the bullying and behaviour policies.